Single phase vs three phase

 | Best fit | Overnight home charging | Shorter charging windows or heavier electrical demand |

-- Octopus EV charger installation FAQs for DNO notification, looped supplies, second chargers, fuse upgrades, installation timing and Intelligent Octopus Go charger-fit checks.
+- Octopus EV charger installation FAQs for DNO notification, looped supplies, second chargers, fuse upgrades, three-phase meter exchange and Intelligent Octopus Go charger-fit checks.

-- GOV.UK chargepoint electricity-network guidance for upgraded-connection timing, quotations and the reinforcement-cost caveat.
+- GOV.UK chargepoint electricity-network guidance for upgraded-connection timing, quotations and connection-cost caveats.

 Bottom line